 First, let’s play up the face by further enhancing it with a cream or liquid product that provides lightweight coverage.
 That way, your face will maintain a soft glow and your tanned skin will still show through.

 If you’re comfortable skipping foundation all together, then go for it!
-Otherwise, apply a combination of your favorite BB or CC Cream, tinted serum, or foundation mixed with an illuminator and moisturizer.
+Otherwise, apply a combination of your favorite BB or CC Cream (I’m loving this one), tinted serum, or foundation mixed with an illuminator and moisturizer.

 Now for some natural ‘highlighting’ using a concealer.
 Choose a color that’s a shade lighter than your skintone, and apply under the eyes as well as on all the high points of your face – including your chin, nose, brow bone, and forehead (just above the brows).
 Spot cover any blemishes as well.